Viewing data sets

 The view will show the size of the current sample and the method with which it was created.
 At any time, the research sample can be altered by clicking the checkboxes shown in the data tables.
 The query syntax is as follows: fields and constants must be enclosed in single quotes.
 In the example 'age' is a field and '50' is a constant.
 The following operators are supported: >, >=, <, <=, =, or, and, ( and ).
 The dialog dynamically shows the number of rows matching the query and displays error messages in case of syntactic errors.

-The section Risk analysis allows defining parameters of the Newton-Raphson method used for solving bivariate non-linear equation systems when evaluating population-based risk models.
-Parameter include the total number of iterations, iterations per try and the required accuracy.
+- Optimization parameters include the total number of iterations, iterations per try and the required accuracy.